openframeworks/ofBook/chapters/OOPs!/chapter.md

 -An Object is an instance of a class.

--The Methods are the objects abilities
+-The Methods are the objects abilities.

 ## How to build your own Classes (simple Class)
 Classes and objects are similar to the concepts of movie clips and instances in Flash and are also a fundamental part of Java programming.